MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-SafeLinksPolicy.md

 ```

 ### -EnableSafeLinksForEmail
-The EnableSafeLinksForEmail parameter specifies whether Safe Links is enabled for email.
+The IsEnabled parameter specifies whether to enable Safe Links protection for email messages.
 Valid values are:

 - $true: Safe Links is enabled for email.
-When a user clicks a link in an email the link will be checked by Safe Links.
+When a user clicks a link in an email, the link will be checked by Safe Links.
 If the link is found to be malicious, a warning page appears in the default web browser.
 - $false: Safe Links isn't enabled for email.
+This is the default value.

 ```yaml
 Type: Boolean